juanm-ibarbalz/centinai/backend/docs/backend-api.md

 **Restrictions:**

-- Only allowed for agents with `integrationMode: "custom-mapped"`.
+- Only allowed for agents with payloadFormat: "custom".

 **Responses:**